thomastay/personal-blog/content/optimizing_graph_algo_fsharp.md

 ```
 Looking at this graph, to calculate the nodes under C, it suffices to calculate the nodes under B. But under my current scheme, I would calculate the nodes under B **and nodes under A**, then merge those two together!
 Obviously, this is unnecessary work, since whatever is under A will also be under B.

-Let's take a more real-world example to see this in action:
+Let's take a more complex example to see this in action:

 ![A drawing of a graph with multiple transitive edges](/blog/img/modules-graph.svg)